rmrk-team/evm/docs/RMRK/base/RMRKBaseStorage.md

 function getParts(uint64[] partIds) external view returns (struct IRMRKBaseStorage.Part[])
 ```

-Used to retrieve multiple `Part`s at the same time.
+Used to retrieve multiple parts at the same time.